Nat-Reid/js-geolocation-discussion-question-seattle-web-career-012819/README.md

   - Closest friend relative to your position
   - Farthest friend
   - The center point of all coordinates averaged (along with your current position), i.e. a central meeting place to meet.

-The geolocation results for Flatiron point to the east end of the park outside, but that is close enough.